 “The sharp increase in confirmed cases has led to growing concerns that a return to broad lockdowns lies ahead,” Goldman Sachs wrote in a note.
 “While lockdowns can slow down virus spread effectively, they come at very high economic cost.”

-COVID-19 cases have also been rising in some Asian cities that had appeared to have contained the disease, such as Tokyo, Hong Kong and Melbourne, prompting investors to take shelter in safe-haven assets.
+Some Asian cities that had appeared to have contained the disease, such as Tokyo, Hong Kong and Melbourne, have also seen a spike in cases, prompting investors to take shelter in safe-haven assets.

-In other moves, the Australian and New Zealand dollars , which are often traded as a liquid proxy for risk because of their close ties to China’s economy, were both under pressure.
+In other moves, the Australian and New Zealand dollars , which are often traded as a liquid proxy for risk because of their close ties to China’s economy, both fell against the greenback.

-The Aussie also fell as local officials used lockdowns and border restrictions to contain a sudden increase in coronavirus cases.
+The Aussie also fell as local officials use lockdowns and border restrictions to contain a sudden increase in coronavirus cases.